 - tracked_start_checkout – Shopify analytics relating to checkout

-- Additionally, the following third party Cookies may be placed on your computer or device on any of Our Sites:
+- Additionally, the following third party Cookies may be placed on your computer or device when using any of Our Sites:

-- Automattic (Jetpack) – We use Automattic to help measure how users interact with The Encyclopedia (see more here: https://automattic.com/privacy/)
+- Automattic (Jetpack) – We use Automattic to help measure how users interact with Our Sites (see more here: https://automattic.com/privacy/)

 - Patreon – We use Patreon to sell certain types of product (e.g. Expert, Educator, and Enthusiast packages) (see more here: https://www.patreon.com/privacy)